rampall/bee-docker-utils/bee/full-node/README.md

 The bee node's wallet should be now funded and the bee full node will proceed to sync with the Swarm network.

-### Step 9: You can visit the Bee Dashboard at - http://localhost:8080/
+### Step 9: Check Bee Dashboard
+You can visit the Bee Dashboard at - http://localhost:8080/

+### Step 10: Stake BZZ